Are you looking to learn more about growth hacking or even become a growth hacker?

 Jon Berger, the author of the book, delves into human psychology and the world of ideas.
 He demystifies virality and investigates what makes things popular.
 According to Jon, there are 6 basic principles that define virality and the science behind word-of-mouth.
 Whether you are a content writer, a copywriter, or most kinds of ‘writer’, or you are working for any media, including social, or looking for ways to make your product or idea catch on, Contagious is the go-to place.

 The book is separated into 6 basic parts.
-And the purpose of each part is to provide explanations for common phenomena, as well as answer the question it poses.
+The purpose of each part is to provide explanations for common phenomena, as well as answer the question it poses.
 In this fashion, in Chapter 2 which is about Triggers, you will read the answers to questions like ‘Which gets more word of mouth, Disney or Cheerios?’ and ‘Could where you vote affect how you vote?’.
 In the next chapter, Emotion, you will understand how anger is similar to humor.
 And in Chapter 5, Practical Value, you will learn ‘How an eighty-six-year-old made a viral -video about corn’, and ‘Why hikers talk about vacuum cleaners’.

 Chapter 1: Social currency | Chapter 2: Triggers | Chapter 3: Emotion | Chapter 4: Public | Chapter 5: Practical value | Chapter 6: Stories |